mautic/user-documentation/docs/queue/queue.rst

      - 	The number of seconds after which the queue consumer should timeout when idle
    * - ``rabbitmq_idle_timeout_exit_code``
      - ``0``
-     - 	The exit code to be returned when the consumer exits due to idle timeout
+     - 	The exit code returned when the consumer exits due to idle timeout

 Example: